 Determining the Right Amount of Food

-A good rule of thumb is to give your fish no more than they will consume in less than five minutes.
+A good rule of thumb is to give your fish no more food than they will consume in less than five minutes.
 When in doubt, underfeed.
 You can always give them another small feeding if necessary.

 Also, keep in mind that the type of food is just as important as the amount.
 You want to ensure your fish are getting the proper nutrition they need to stay healthy.
-Also, if you have a community of fish, you'll need to consider every species' dietary needs and find a food to balance that out.
+Also, if you have a community of fish, you'll need to consider every species' dietary needs and find food to balance that out.